5 Ways Companies Are Supporting Employees’ Mental Health and Preventing Burnout

 3. Allowing greater flexibility and more time off for those who need it

-For employees caring for their family members, flexibility is incredibly important right now.
+For employees caring for their family members, flexibility is incredibly important right now for their mental health.
 For others, stepping away from work for a little while is a vital aspect of self-care.
 To help their teams feel comfortable taking a break when they need it, some companies are offering more flexible work options and paid time off.

 Kickstand Communications, a public relations, content marketing, and social media agency, is allowing employees to work a more flexible schedule.
 They can also take three hours per week to reset and recharge.
 And at social storytelling platform Wattpad, employees’ are encouraged to work flexible hours and even compress their workweek down to four days if they choose.

 Goldman Sachs has given all employees an extra 10 days of family leave to handle “unique personal circumstances related to the profound impact of Covid-19.”
 This covers a range of different needs, including looking after sick loved ones and homeschooling children.

 Microsoft is also offering extended leave benefits to all employees who are working parents.
 Its 12-week Paid Pandemic School and Childcare Closure Leave benefit can be used on a continuous, reduced, or intermittent basis to create as much flexibility as possible.

 When home doubles as the office, employees can have a tougher time switching off.
 Over the past few months, for example, VPN provider Surfshark has seen spikes in usage between midnight and 3 am, evidence that the barriers of the workday are beginning to erode.
 As a result, some companies are making an effort to help employees unplug, even if it’s just a gentle nudge from a manager.

 At ServerCentral Turing Group, a cloud consultancy based in Chicago, managing partner and CTO Eric Dynowski is telling his people to turn off all their communication and collaboration tools when they’re done for the day.